 These grades are the overall standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.

-Standard entry grades AAAAB Minimum entry grades AABB Must include A in Chemistry and
+- Standard entry grades AAAAB

-Must include A in Chemistry and (Biology or Human Biology or Computing Science or Economics or Geography or Mathematics or Physics). • Gateway entry grades BBBB
+- Minimum entry grades AABB Must include A in Chemistry and (Biology or Human Biology or Computing Science or Economics or Geography or Mathematics or Physics).

+- Gateway entry grades BBBB